MohsenUSA/TaskManager/README.md

 - High priority all-day tasks appear first in the sticky section
 - All-day tasks won't trigger current/past time indicators
 - Perfect for daily goals, milestones, or flexible deadlines

+### Everyday Tasks Best Practices
+- Leave Date blank to create tasks that appear on ALL dates
+- Everyday tasks display a 🔄 icon to indicate they're recurring
+- Combine with Time for daily scheduled reminders (e.g., "9:00 AM Daily Standup")
+- Combine without Time for persistent all-day reminders
+- Perfect for daily routines, recurring meetings, or standing reminders

 ### Task Assignment
 - Use "Everyone" for tasks that can be picked up by anyone